-HM 892: Public Health Applied Practice Experience is graded using the Pass/No Grade (P/N) system.
+HM 892: Public Health Applied Practice Experience and HM 893: Public Health Integrative Learning Experience are graded using the Pass/No Grade (P/N) system.

 P (Pass) - means that credit is granted and that the student achieved a level of performance judged to be satisfactory by the instructor.